There are many ways to approach a global market with your intellectual property (IP). You can start by answering six simple questions.

 - Apply separately to each country.

-Applications for an International Registration under the Madrid Protocol can be filed through the WIPO Madrid e-Filing service which is accessed through online services.
+Applications for an International Registration under the Madrid System can be filed through the WIPO Madrid e-Filing service which is accessed through online services.

-Where a country is not a member of the Madrid Protocol, an application for trade mark registration must be filed with that country directly.
+Where a country is not a member of the Madrid System, an application for trade mark registration must be filed with that country directly.

 In most cases, design applications will have to be filed in your country of interest directly.
 There are some differences in the legal requirements and terms of protection for designs around the world.
 We recommend that you seek advice from an IP professional before you file overseas.
 In some countries, unregistered designs can be protected without the need for registration.